microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 ### Triangle

-The triangle output is split into 2 functions - a rising edge and a falling edge function.
+The triangle output is split into 2 functions - a rising edge and a falling edge.
 The rising edge function increments the DAC by an `rampRatePos`, while the falling edge decrements the DAC by an (unsigned) `rampRateNeg`.
 When the DAC reaches `maxValue`, the function pointer is internally reassigned to the falling edge function.
 The falling edge function runs until the DAC value reaches `minValue`, where the pointer is reassigned to the rising edge.

 ![Triangle Function](./images/Triangle.PNG)